2013 Petit Rouge

 This year’s blend is comprised of mostly Merlot, thanks to a gorgeously balanced crop.
 Sun, moon and stars lined up for Merlot in 2014.
 Syrah albeit in smaller part of the blend still makes its presence known both on the nose and on the palate.
 The palate is lively and harmonious.
 Great balance of fruit, tannin and acid, makes this wine quite versatile.

 Please note prices do not include applicable taxes or bottle deposit (PST 10% and GST 5%)

 This beauty goes well with so many different dishes.
-While it is perfectly fine to drink this wine on its own, it is at the dinner table with food that this wine will shine bright.
-Pair with a variety of red meat, cheese and casual favourites.
+While it is perfectly fine to drink on its own, it is at the dinner table with food that this wine will shine brightly.

 Spicy, juicy, balanced.
 Made mostly of Merlot with a small dose of Syrah grapes, which comes from the Osoyoos lake district.
 This wine spent 13 months in neutral french oak barrels, which allow the wine to breathe without imparting the toasted or oaky characters found in the newer barrels.
 Expect spice and currants, black plums, and juicy pomegranate with dried herbs, leather and tobacco.
 The palate is supple on the entry.
 It has a juicy character and nice structure with fine tannins and good balance.